Skip to main content

 Error handling

-• The form field and its corresponding <label> are wrapped in a container with a class name of usa-input-error.
-This will provide a thick border and padding to visual indicate an error message to users who might have difficulty perceiving contrast.
+• The form field and its corresponding <label> are wrapped in a container which provides a thick border and padding to visual indicate an error message to users who might have difficulty perceiving contrast.
 It also changes the border of the input to red as a secondary indicator.

 • An error message is placed between the label and the form field.